Joint-Interest School Parks FAQ

 How long will the six campuses be without publicly accessible green space and playgrounds?

 Depending on the campus, some might maintain public access to green space and playgrounds throughout construction if the school community is able to remain on-site.
 Other campuses could potentially be an active construction site for up to two years with no access to green space or playgrounds.
 These details will be determined as each school project’s design progresses.
-Learn more about these modernization projects
+Learn more about these modernization projects.

 Will there be a joint-interest agreement after construction?